-It's probably easier to show this with some examples.
 In this first image you can see that the little girls' eyes are along the top line, with one eye very close to an intersection.
 Additionally she is to one side, her body filling two thirds of the frame as opposed to being exactly in the centre.

 In this second example, we are using exactly the same principle, by having the body along one of the lines, and eye on an intersection.